Santana homers, Brewers keep pace in NL Central with 1-0 win (Sep 19, 2017) | FOX Sports

 ”At a time and place that we seem to really be struggling to score runs, the pitching has picked up the slack for sure,” Brewers manager Craig Counsell said. ”They’re winning games for us.”

 Anderson (11-3) allowed five singles.
-Anthony Swarzak retired six of the seven batters he faced, and Corey Knebel earned a save with a perfect ninth.
-Seven of his 39 saves this season have come against the Pirates.
+Anthony Swarzak retired six of the seven batters he faced, and Corey Knebel earned 37th save with a perfect ninth.

 Milwaukee won for the fourth time in the past seven days against reeling Pittsburgh, which has lost a season-high seven consecutive games and 12 of 13.